fkenneth8607/Java-Library/README.md

 Instructions

 Via Node js
-si no tienen el vue instalado seria con el primer comando
+with this command install vue if is necessary

 npm install -g @vue/cli

-posteriormente con este comando ubicados en la carpeta del proyecto front npm install
+with this command we install all modules node for the proyect npm install

-Crear bd en mysql llamada library
+create bd in mysql called library

-importar la bd library.sql en el repositorio
+import la bd library.sql in the repo

-Correr la aplicacion Java y luego en la aplicacion front ejecutar npm run serve
+change application properties with your configuration

+spring.datasource.url=jdbc:mysql://localhost:3306/library
+spring.datasource.username=root
+spring.datasource.password=yourPass
+server.error.whitelabel.enabled=false

+Run Java app as Spring boot app and the front end execute the comand  run npm serve